Non-asymptotic analysis of Langevin-type Monte Carlo algorithms: Introduction

-\citet{chatterji2020langevin} and \citet{lehec2021langevin} study Langevin-type algorithms under the convexity of potentials and non-smoothness or weak smoothness. \citet{chatterji2020langevin} propose the perturbed Langevin Monte Carlo algorithm for non-smooth potential functions and show its convergence.
-The difference between perturbed LMC and ordinary LMC is the input of the gradients; we need to add Gaussian noises not only to the gradients but also to the input of the gradient.
-The main idea of the algorithm is to use the Gaussian smoothing of the potential functions studied in \citet{nesterov2017random}; the expectation of non-smooth convex potentials with inputs perturbed by Gaussian random vectors is smoother than the potentials themselves. \citet{lehec2021langevin} investigates the projected LMC for potentials with convexity, global Lipschitz continuity and discontinuous bounded gradients.
-The analysis is based on convexity and the estimate for local times of diffusion processes with reflecting boundaries.
-The study also generalizes the result to the potentials with local Lipschitz by considering a ball as the support of the algorithm and letting the radius diverge.
+\citet{pereyra2016proximal}, \citet{chatterji2020langevin}, and \citet{lehec2023langevin} study Langevin-type algorithms under the convexity and the non-smoothness of potentials. \citet{pereyra2016proximal} presents proximal Langevin-type algorithms for potentials with convexity but without smoothness, which use the Moreau approximations and proximity mappings instead of the gradients.
+The algorithms are stable in the sense that they have exponential ergodicity for arbitrary step sizes. \citet{chatterji2020langevin} propose the perturbed Langevin Monte Carlo algorithm for non-smooth potential functions and show its performance to approximate Gibbs distributions.
+The difference between perturbed LMC and ordinary LMC is the inputs of the gradients; we need to add Gaussian noises not only to the gradients but also to their inputs.
+The main idea of the algorithm is to use Gaussian smoothing of potential functions studied in \citet{nesterov2017random}; the expectation of non-smooth convex potentials with inputs perturbed by Gaussian random vectors is smoother than the potentials themselves. \citet{lehec2023langevin} investigates the projected LMC for potentials with convexity, global Lipschitz continuity and discontinuous bounded gradients.
+The analysis is based on convexity and estimate for local times of diffusion processes with reflecting boundaries.
+The study also generalizes the result to potentials with local Lipschitz by considering a ball as the support of the algorithm and letting the radius diverge.

-\citet{erdogdu2021convergence}, \citet{chewi2022analysis}, and \citet{nguyen2022unadjusted} estimate the error of LMC under non-convex $\mathcal{C}^{2}$ potentials with degenerate convexity, weak smoothness, and weak-dissipativity. \citet{erdogdu2021convergence} show the convergence of LMC under degenerate convexity at infinity and weak-dissipativity of the potentials with H\"{o}lder continuous gradients, which are the assumptions for modified logarithmic Sobolev inequalities. \citet{nguyen2022unadjusted} relaxes the condition of \citet{erdogdu2021convergence} by considering the degenerate convexity outside a large ball and the mixture weak smoothness of potential functions. \citet{chewi2022analysis} analyse the convergence with respect to the R\'{e}nyi divergence under either Lata\l{}a--Oleszkiewics inequalities or modified logarithmic Sobolev inequalities.
+\citet{erdogdu2021convergence}, \citet{chewi2022analysis}, and \citet{nguyen2022unadjusted} estimate the error of LMC under non-convex potentials with degenerate convexity, weak smoothness, and weak-dissipativity. \citet{erdogdu2021convergence} show convergence guarantees of LMC under the degenerate convexity at infinity and weak dissipativity of potentials with H\"{o}lder continuous gradients, which are the assumptions for modified logarithmic Sobolev inequalities. \citet{nguyen2022unadjusted} relaxes the condition of \citet{erdogdu2021convergence} by considering the degenerate convexity outside a large ball and the mixture weak smoothness of potential functions. \citet{chewi2022analysis} analyse the convergence with respect to the R\'{e}nyi divergence under either Lata\l{}a--Oleszkiewics inequalities or modified logarithmic Sobolev inequalities.